 No, the worst a candidate can be awarded is zero.
 Therefore, they should not leave any answers incomplete.
 If candidates cannot think of the correct answer, guessing becomes a sensible alternative.

-Sensible rounding is acceptable on both the paper-based and computer-based exam.
-On the paper-based exam, markers will manually make allowances for rounding.
+Sensible rounding is acceptable in the computer-based exam.
 On computer-based questions, when appropriate, the computer will allow a range of answers.

 For example, if a question asked for the present value of $1,000,000 receivable at the end of each of the next five years at an interest rate of 10%, various answers would be acceptable.